tivanov/nestjs-angular-starter/ReadMe.md

 You can add any other library projects there.

+The backend uses a MongoDB database.

 ### Config

 Backend config is in the `config` folder as a javascript object.
+It can be overriden for production.

 ## Frontend